Computing maximal subsemigroups of a finite semigroup: Arbitrary semigroups

-In this section, we consider those maximal subsemigroups of a finite semigroup $S$ which arise from the exclusion of elements in a regular $\J$-class $J$ of $S$, and which intersect every $\H$-class of $S$ non-trivially.
+In this section, we consider those maximal subsemigroups of a finite semigroup $S$ that arise from the exclusion of elements in a regular $\J$-class $J$ of $S$, and that intersect every $\H$-class of $S$ non-trivially.
 In other words, we are considering maximal subsemigroups of type~\eqref{item-every}.
-The purpose of this section is to characterise the maximal subsemigroups of this type in terms of certain maximal subsemigroups of $J^{*}$, the principal factor of $J$.
-Since $J^{*}$ is isomorphic to a regular Rees 0-matrix semigroup over a group by the isomorphism $\phi$ (defined at the start of Section~\ref{section-arbitrary}), the algorithms described in Section~\ref{section-rees} can be used to compute the maximal subsemigroups of type~\eqref{item-every}.
+Since the principal factor $J^{*}$ is isomorphic to a regular Rees 0-matrix semigroup over a group, the algorithms described in Section~\ref{section-rees} could be used to compute the maximal subsemigroups of $J ^ *$.
+The purpose of this section is to characterise the maximal subsemigroups of type~\eqref{item-every} in terms of the maximal subsemigroups of $J^{*}$.

 \begin{lem} Let $S$ be a finite semigroup, and let $T$ be a subset of $S$ such that $S \setminus T$ is contained in a regular $\J$-class $J$ of $S$.
 Suppose that $T$ intersects every $\H$-class of $S$ and let $E$ be a set consisting of one idempotent from each $\L$-class of $J$.
 Then $T$ is a subsemigroup of $S$ if and only if \begin{enumerate}[label=\emph{(\roman*)},ref=\roman*] \item $EX' \subseteq T$; \item if $x, y \in T \cap J$, then $xy \in J$ implies $xy \in T$ (Lemma~\emph{\ref{lem-subsemigroup}}\eqref{item-assumption-2}). \end{enumerate}